-Figure 30.
+Figure 35.
 Sample VLT Topology

-Port 9 will be used as ICL link and this one 10G port is connected between the two Aggregators.
+Ports 33 and 37 are used as ICL links and these two 40G ports are connected back to back between the two Aggregators.
 In PMUX VLT, you can choose any uplink ports for configuring VLT.

-NOTE: Ensure the connectivity to ToR from each Aggregator.
+(i) NOTE: Ensure the connectivity to ToR from each Aggregator.